-3 Retail: 180,000 sqm.
+- Retail: 180,000 sqm.

-3 Light Industrial: 80,000 sqm.
+- Light Industrial: 80,000 sqm.

+- Office: 55,000 sqm.

-3 Office: 55,000 sqm.3 Industrial: 20,000 sqm.
+- Industrial: 20,000 sqm.

 We have a particular lack of office, industrial and light industrial space to support higher and middle value sectors.
+This is compounded by almost 100% occupancy rates in our existing commercial units driven by long-term tenants.
 These factors are preventing a healthy churn of businesses and stopping productive new enterprises moving to the area.